papum20/unibo__projects__CAS-Server/README.md

 The command `first-up.sh` should be executed at the first `up`, as initializes something before doing `up`.

 ### Adding your services

 All `FILE.conf.template` in `nginx/conf/` will be converted and used in the proxy configuration.
 You can add yours in such directory before deploying the containers.
+That's the same for `nginx/conf-dflt/`, which are the default ones, so put in a different directory, whereas `nginx/conf/` is ignored by `.gitignore`.

+Also `nginx/include/` (and `nginx/include-dflt/`) contain params for the confs.

+Finally, nginx's container uses as env files both `env/proxy.env` and `env/proxy-dflt.env`: again, `proxy-dflt.env` (which should be set accordingly) contains the default values, while `proxy.env` can be used for custom ones.

 ## Post-Installation: defaults, fixes, maintenance